Aref-Akminasi/aws-developer-associate/Lambda.md

 - IAM in lambda is done through **IAM Execution role** and **Resource Based Policy**
 - We use an IAM execution role to allow Lambda functions to write to destinations.
-- Use Resource-Based Policies in the Lambda function to grant permissions to other AWS accounts and services to use your Lambda resources. (ex: S3)
+- Use Resource-Based Policies in the Lambda function to grant permissions to other AWS accounts and services to use your Lambda resources.
 - **Note:** When lambda is invoking the SQS, there is no Resource Based Policy needed, beacuse we poll the Event Source Mapping with the Lambda Role

 ## Lambda - Destinations